-You will not find in Budapest the monumental fine art museums with all-encompassing international collections like the MoMA in New York, or the British Museum in London (the Museum of Fine Arts comes closest, but it's currently closed for renovation until the fall of 2018).
+You won't find in Budapest the monumental fine art museums with all-encompassing international collections like the MoMA or the British Museum (the Museum of Fine Arts comes closest, but it's currently closed for renovation until the fall of 2018).
 What Budapest does have, however, is a rich and impossibly turbulent history, which makes for a wealth of museum-worthy materials.
 Just consider the city’s recent past that included a golden era of empire-building, two lost world wars, the Holocaust, over four decades of communism, and a revolution in 1956.

 The thematic, specialty museums listed below capture various segments of Budapest’s colorful past, whether it's about a famous liquor producing family business that first caught the attention of a Habsburg Emperor and is still a thriving business today (Zwack Museum), or the deeply moving exhibit on the communist past (House of Terror).

-All public museums are open Tuesday through Sunday, normally from 10 AM until 6 PM, and closed on Monday.
+All public museums in Budapest are open Tuesday through Sunday, normally from 10 AM until 6 PM, and closed on Monday.
 Wall texts and labels on exhibits are generally in both Hungarian and English.
-Additionally, English (audio) guides are available at the House of Parliament, House of Terror, and the Hungarian National Gallery.
-Museum admission ranges from the equivalent of a few euros to up to c.
-7 euros (the House of Parliament is more expensive for non-EU citizens).
+Additionally, English audio guides are available at the House of Parliament, the House of Terror, and the Hungarian National Gallery.
+Museum admissions range from the equivalent of a few euros to up to c. €10 (the House of Parliament costs €20 for non-EU citizens).

 There's always room for improvement.
 Painfully absent are permanent exhibits in Budapest about internationally well-known and accomplished Hungarians like Ferenc Puskás, Marcel Breuer, André Kertész, and Ernő Rubik.
 There is a Béla Bartók museum/memorial house, but in its current form it doesn't do justice to the genius of Bartók.